LoginRadius/engineering-portal/content/blog/speed-up-python-code/index.md

 ## Use proper data structure

 Use of proper data structure has a significant effect on runtime.
-Python has list, tuple, set and dictionary as the built-in data structure.
+Python has list, tuple, set and dictionary as the built-in data structures.
 However, most of the people use the list in all cases.
 But it is not a right choice.
 Use proper data structures depending on your task.
 Especially use a tuple instead of a list.
 Because iterating over tuple is easier than iterating over a list.

 ## Decrease the use of for loop